Chicago Bulls Odds

 Latest Chicago Bulls NBA betting news

-You can bet on Bulls games at any of the Illinois online sportsbooks or at any of IL’s eight retail sportsbooks.
-That means you can bet on the moneyline, spread, point total and game props.
+You can bet on Bulls games at any of the Illinois online sportsbooks or at any of Illinois eight retail sportsbooks.
+That means you can bet on the moneyline, the point spread, the total, or any number of player, team, and game props.

-For example, let’s say the Bulls are facing the Knicks.
+For example, let’s say the Bulls are facing the New York Knicks.
 The Bulls are 3.5-point favorites and are -165 on the moneyline.
 The point total over/under is 210.

 Finally, if the Bulls and Knicks combine to score over 210 points, you will win.
 Sportsbooks also offer individual and game props.
 You can bet on anything from Zach LaVine’s point total to the first quarter spread.